 At the end of this post, I offer links to online buying options.
 Click here for buying options.
 There are several buying links along the way as well, in case you don’t make it to the end (which is a long way ahead!)

-So How to Decide: Garmin Edge 530 vs 830 vs 1030?
+So How to Decide: Garmin Edge 530 vs 830 vs 1030 vs 1040?

 The Garmin Edge 530, Summed Up

 The Garmin Edge 530 is an upgrade on the Garmin Edge 520 Plus.
-With the launch of the Edge 520 Plus last year, Garmin was responding aggressively to increasing competition from the likes of Wahoo.
-However, there were complaints that with all the upgrades to that model and the extra maps, the processor was not up to the job, so the 520 Plus could be slow in functions such as calculating routes.
+With the launch of the Edge 520 Plus, Garmin was responding aggressively to increasing competition from the likes of Wahoo.
+However, there were complaints that with all the upgrades to that model and the extra maps, the processor was not up to the job.
+So, the 520 Plus could be slow in functions such as calculating routes.

 All the same, button control gives you complete control, all the time, even with gloves on.
-On the other hand, many people prefer touchscreen control.
+On the other hand, many cyclists prefer touchscreen control.
 Some people find they have become so used to touchscreen controls on their phone that it has become intuitive.
 If this is you, you may find that not having touchscreen control is annoying.

 What’s So Different about the Garmin Edge 530?